French investigators set to examine black box data from Ethiopia crash

 The U.S. Federal Aviation Administration (FAA) cited satellite data and evidence from the scene that indicated some similarities and “the possibility of a shared cause” with October’s crash in Indonesia.

+Two sources familiar with the matter said crash site investigators found a piece of a stabilizer used to set the airplane’s trim that was in an unusual position similar to that of Lion Air at the time of its crash.

+FAA did not respond immediately to a request for comment outside normal office hours.
+Boeing declined to comment.

-The head of the Asian nation’s transport safety committee said the report into the Lion Air crash would be speeded up so it could be released in July to August, months earlier than its original timeframe.
+The head of Indonesia’s transport safety committee said the report into the Lion Air crash would be speeded up so it could be released in July to August, months earlier than its original timeframe.

 Though it maintains the planes are safe, Boeing has supported the FAA move.
 Its stock is down about 11 percent since the crash, wiping more than $26 billion off its market value.
 It fell 1 percent on Thursday.